Regulations about personal conduct

 Practical support and other resources

 - The Graduate School runs researcher skills development workshops about copyright and your thesis which PGRs are encouraged to attend.
-There are also workshops provided by UWE Bristol Library Services on searching and organising your literature and on managing long documents in Word 2010, which include an introduction to 'Refworks' - a reference management tool widely used at UWE Bristol.
+There are also workshops provided by UWE Bristol Library Services on searching and organising your literature and on managing long documents.

 - UWE Bristol Library Services also run training workshops on good practice in paraphrasing, how to avoid plagiarism, and referencing styles, together with other study skills training.